alefesouza/project-guidelines/README.md

 I really like the [Visual Studio Code](https://code.visualstudio.com), to me it's the greatest editor as I program more in JavaScript and PHP, but if I need to program Android apps I will prefer to use Android Studio, or Visual Studio if I need to program some .NET app.

-I also like to use [Fira Code](https://github.com/tonsky/FiraCode) as my programming font, and [zsh](https://github.com/zsh-users/zsh) with [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme as my shell.

-On VS Code I really like the extensions [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens), [Local History](https://marketplace.visualstudio.com/items?itemName=xyz.local-history), [Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) and [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme), here is a screenshot of my current VS Code:
+You can check my OS and VS Code configurations on the [dotfiles](https://github.com/alefesouza/dotfiles) repository, here is a screenshot of my current VS Code:

 ![My VS Code](vscode.png)